misfits42/ICC_Security_notes/icc_security_exercise_02/notes.md

 ```
 Benefits:
 - Non-persistent implants running only in memory are more difficult for network defenders to detect due to the lack of a presence on disk.
+- Bypasses application white-listing since it is not running as its own executable (instead it is injected into an existing process on the compromised machine).

 Drawbacks:
 - Attacker access to computer via implant is lost if host process is terminated or computer is rebooted.